The Manson Family Album: Recording

 Recording sessions for The Manson Family Album began in July 1993 at Criteria Studios in Miami with producer Roli Mosimann, and concluded several months later in the autumn.
 The record consists of re-recorded versions of numerous songs originally demoed by the band during their formative years.
 Two songs on the record, "My Monkey" and "Citronella (Dogma)", date back to their first commercially-sold cassette album, 1990's Big Black Bus.
-Mosimann's production aimed for a "sleazy, groove-laden" sound, and the band made heavy use of tape loops, sound effects and samples during recording.
+Mosimann's production aimed for a "sleazy, groove-laden" sound, and the band made heavy use of tape loops, sound effects, and samples during recording.
 At this point, "Snake Eyes and Sissies" was on track to become the album's lead single, with Mosimann creating a single edit of the song.

 However, the band was unhappy with the results, believing it to be poorly representative of their live performances.
 Manson also complained that Mosimann's production eventuated in the songs sounding "smoothed and polished, losing [their] bite and edge.
 I thought, 'This really sucks'.
 So I played it for Trent, and he thought it sucked."
 At the beginning of 1994, the band relocated to the Record Plant in Los Angeles, but without bassist Gidget Gein.
 Gein had been fired from the band a few days before Christmas 1993, due to his ongoing addiction to heroin.
 Berkowitz later claimed that this was "actually the second or third time he was fired.
 He was a complete junkie by that point—totally out of it, wouldn't show up, or when he did he was a mess and was playing really horribly live."
 He was replaced by Jeordie White of Amboog-a-Lard, who was renamed Twiggy Ramirez.
 Gein later died of a heroin overdose in 2008.

-The album was re-recorded over a seven-week period at the Record Plant, with Manson saying: "We spent seven weeks redoing, fixing, sometimes starting from scratch.
+The album was re-recorded over seven weeks at the Record Plant, with Manson saying: "We spent seven weeks redoing, fixing, sometimes starting from scratch.
 That was our band's first experience in a real studio on a project this big.
 We didn't know what to expect.
 It was fifteen-hour days, with a team – Trent, Alan Moulder, Sean Beavan, and me – bringing out the sound."
 Berkowitz was initially reluctant to re-record the album, saying: "I felt doing this was unnecessary, and worried it would make us look like a Nine Inch Nails/Reznor spin-off.
 The final result, however, is a very high-quality piece of work."
 He re-recorded most of his guitar work in LA, while the vast majority of Sara Lee Lucas' live drum work was replaced with drum programming created by Nine Inch Nails members Charlie Clouser and Chris Vrenna.
 Although he had been fired, Gein's bass work remained on the album.
 After re-recording, the record was renamed Portrait of an American Family, with Mosimann listed as an engineer, and no mention of his original production role.